home-assistant/home-assistant.io/source/_integrations/google_translate.markdown

 <details>
 <summary><b>Supported Languages </b></summary>

-All languages where "Talk" feature is enabled in Google Translate are supported.
+All languages where the "Talk" feature is enabled in Google Translate are supported.
 The following is the current list of languages supported by Google.

 | Language Code | Language                      |
 | ------------- | ----------------------------- |